Frequently Asked Questions

 - What will be this year's State Transit Assistance program allocation?

 The STA program is the one dedicated source of state funding for transit that can be used for operations or capital purposes.
 It is derived from the sales tax on diesel fuel.
-Find out more about efforts to preserve STA funding.
 After the passage of a fiscal year’s state budget, the State Controller estimates the upcoming statewide allocation.
 See the latest estimate from the Controller.

 - How do I propose a legislative bill idea for the Association to consider sponsoring?